 Students can also undertake research in any of the precinct's affiliated medical research institutes and in St Vincent's Hospital departments.

-Please contact the relevant supervisors listed in the Project Repository to discuss admissions into the Honours or Masters of Biomedical Science program at the Eastern Hill Precinct.
+Please contact the relevant supervisors listed in our 2021 Research Projects offerings to discuss admissions into the Honours or Masters of Biomedical Science program at the Eastern Hill Precinct.

 - Master of Biomedical Science Program